NachoEngine/Gorilla_IK_Rig/README.md

 ### How to import the gorilla into a map
 * Open a Blender Project that has maps
-* Go to "File" then "Append"
+* Go to "File" > "Append"
-* open the GorillaTag-IK-Rig.blend
+* open the "GorillaTag-IK-Rig.blend" file
-* Go into the Collections folder
+* Inside, open the "Collections" folder
-* Select the Gorilla_IK_Rig
+* Choose "Gorilla_IK_Rig"
-* Then click append
+* Then click "Append"

 ### Not for playermodel rigging
 use this instead: [PlayerModel Rig Template.blend]